Learn to buy and sell antiques and collectibles

 At this point you should have a scale and a basket of unwanted items on a table adjacent to your computer.
 Group the items into similar groups.
 This will make listing them faster because they have similar attributes and go in the same basic eBay categories.

-Pick up an item, weigh it, take a few pictures, then sit down with it at your computer.
+Pick up an item, weigh it, figure out the postage cost to the farthest point away from you in the continental U.S., take a few pictures, then sit down with it at your computer.
 Look up similar items on eBay to find the category it belongs in and relevant keywords.
-The Free eBay Buyer's Guide explains searching eBay.

 After selecting the most relevant eBay category - that's the one with other items similar to yours that are getting bids, log into eBay and click on the Sell Your Item link.
 This is the word SELL near the top.